spiccoli/holistor-facturas-mailer/README.md

 ---

-### 📁 Folder Structure
+### 📁 Folder Structure / Estructura de las carpetas

 📦 Project Root
+├─ enviadormails/
+│   ├─ dist/
-├─ enviador.exe # Executable generated from the Python script
+│   │   ├─ enviador.exe # Executable for sending emails
-├─ .env # Configuration file (see below)
+│   │   └─ .env
+│   └─ enviador.py
+├─ clasificador/
+│   ├─ dist/
+│   │   └─ clasificador.exe # Executable for classifying invoices
+│   └─ clasificador.py
-├─ clientes/ # Folder with subfolders per client
+├─ clientes/ # One folder per client
 │   └─ Client_Name/
-│   ├─ invoice.pdf
+│       ├─ invoice.pdf  # This will be placed automatically depending on its name
-│   └─ email.txt # Client's email address
+│       └─ email.txt # Email address of the client
-└─ facturas_nuevas/ # New PDFs to classify
+├─ facturas_nuevas/ # Where new invoices are added before sorting
+├─ ClasificarPDFs.bat # Used to have a terminal with the script opened ├─ EnviarMails.bat # "" idem
+└─ README.md

 ---